From Higgs physics to lepton flavour violation: current bounds and future prospects for vector-like lepton models

 This in turn motivates to focus on the region where the additional chiral symmetry breaking is moderate, corresponding to smaller preferred values of the parameter $\lambar$.
-Indeed, by exhausting the maximum $\xi$-values allowed by the electroweak constraints of Eq.~(\ref{Zllconstraintapprox}), the maximum possible contributions to $a_\mu$ in the six models are
+Indeed, by exhausting the maximum $\xi$-values allowed by the electroweak constraints in Fig.~\ref{fig:EWPO-excl}, the maximum possible contributions to $a_\mu$ in the six models are

-The previously motivated opposite-sign case and the result of Eq.~(\ref{eq:WP20}) thus required values such as $\lambar\sim0.5$ (or more, if the $\xi$-values do not exhaust Eq.~(\ref{Zllconstraintapprox})).
+The previously motivated opposite-sign case and the result of Eq.~(\ref{eq:WP20}) thus required values such as $\lambar\sim0.5$ (or more, if the $\xi$-values do not exhaust Fig.~\ref{fig:EWPO-excl}).
 In contrast, the current preferred value for $a_\mu$ in Eq.~(\ref{eq:WP25}) does not require such values.
 We will therefore restrict our attention to parameter regions with

 in the following phenomenological investigations.
 This restriction is further motivated by the discussion of vacuum stability in Sec.~\ref{sec:vacuum}, and the fact that with Eq.~(\ref{lambarconstraint}), $\lambar$ is in a similar range as the other Yukawa couplings both in the SM lepton sector and in the VLL sector.